choderalab/yank/docs/yamlpages/options.rst

    options:
      setup_dir: setup

 The folder where all generate simulation setup files are stored.
 A folder will be created if none exists.
-Path is relative to to the :ref:`output_dir <yaml_options_output_dir>` folder.
+Path is relative to the :ref:`output_dir <yaml_options_output_dir>` folder.

 Valid Options (setup): <Path String>